 To maximize our ability to generalize, we chose to consider traits, rater and item parameters as random effects and randomly sampled true parameter values from specified distributions.
 True rater bias (ϕr) and SD (τr) for R raters were drawn from N(0,1) and lognormal(1, 0.25), respectively.
 True GPCM item parameters for five items with five response categories were generated by drawing from lognormal(1, 0.25), N(0, 0.125), and N(0, 1) for the discrimination, difficulty, and step parameters, respectively.

-The autocorrelation parameter was also fixed to giving observations between times m and m-1 a strong correlation.
 The standard deviation of θ was fixed at In this study, we tested a linear trend, , and a logistic trend, , with the growth g fixed at 0.25.
-Note that we have set g = 0.25 but we are modeling raw growth as over the length of observation period.
-In this way we estimate growth in standard deviation units, making the amount of change easier to conceptualize.
-Therefore, when g = 0.25 that is only a quarter of a ω increase over M time points.
-Since , then growth , and raw growth is equal to growth in standard deviation units.
-Estimates of growth will rely on the estimated values of ω.
+To reflect realistic growth over an academic year, we set the total growth at ¼ of a population standard deviation in .
+This suggests we set g = 0.25, since the standard deviation of θ is When we examine the results, we will assess growth as a fraction of the estimated standard deviation of .
+The autocorrelation parameter was also fixed to , a relatively strong correlation between traits at times m and m-1.

 We generated ratings data by drawing the baseline trait level from a N(0,1) distribution and using the time series model in (1) to compute the additional Using the true values for traits, raters and items, we generated ideal ratings first using the GPCM as shown in .
 The generated ideal ratings were then used in the SDM as shown in (2) to generate observed ratings.
 We generated 100 replications for each condition.